 Win a Reading Rockstar t-shirt, one free ticket to the Charleston RiverDogs Celebrate Reading game, a coupon for Kickin' Chicken (while supplies last), and a chance to win a $50 grand prize.

 Receive a VIP invite to the August 4 Superstar Party featuring author Nic Stone, and a chance to win a Crossley Player Tech Turntable.

 What are the official rules for the adult summer reading program?

-- You can enter online or on paper.
-Entry forms are available at any Charleston County Public Library branch, or you can download an entry form to drop off.
+- Entry forms are available at any Charleston County Public Library branch, or you can simply enter online.

-- Complete one entry form for a book that you have read.
-Leave the form at the branch or submit it online to be eligible for prize drawings.
+- Complete one entry form for a book that you have read this summer.
+Submit the form to the branch or online to be eligible for prize drawings.
 Multiple forms may be filled out weekly, but only one per book.